lisamelton/video_transcoding/README.md

 Use the `--mp4` or `--m4v` options if your target player can't handle Matroska format.

-Use the `--small` option if you're short on storage space.
+Use the `--small` option if you want more space savings.

 Use the `--quick` option if you're in a hurry.